From the Illinois Green Party:

 WTTW may change its mind if it hears from enough people, especially viewers and supporters.
 If you haven’t called WTTW yet, NOW is the time!
 Call 773-583-5000.
 You can also email them at email@example.com.
-Tell WTTW that it needs to DO THE RIGHT THING and invite Rich Whitney to its Chicago Tonight debate.
-Read the rest of this entry »
+Tell WTTW that it needs to DO THE RIGHT THING and invite Rich Whitney to its Chicago Tonight debate. read more »

 Illinois Green Party gubernatorial candidate Rich Whitney was barred from participating in a League of Women Voters debate in Chicago Wednesday night, despite the fact that Whitney earned over 10% of the statewide vote in 2006, establishing the Green Party as a major party in Illinois.
 Whitney and a crowd of supporters protested the exclusion outside the debate venue.
 The previous night, Green Party US Senate candidate LeAlan Jones had also been excluded from the League of Women Voters’ debate.
 Watch Rich Whitney’s speech in this video from the protest:

 Medill Reports published a video report from the protest.